 Business is also classified according to ownership, and deciding the type of ownership is one of the most important business decisions.
 The ownership decisions have long lasting decisions on the future of the business so it is important that this decision is to be taken after consulting with a lawyer or chartered accountant.

-Factors like nature of the business, vision, the mission of the business, levels of the business, nature of operations, geographic and political factors etc. have to be taken into consideration before proceeding with ownership decisions of the business from different types of Business Ownership.
+Factors like nature of the business, vision, the mission of the business, levels of the business, nature of operations, geographic and political factors etc. have to be taken into consideration before proceeding with ownership decisions of the business from different types of Business Ownerships.

 1) Sole Proprietorship :